OctopusDeploy/docs/docs/administration/data/octopus-database/index.md

 **Feel free to create database indexes which suit your scenario, but please understand the impact of modifying the schema.**

 We make certain assumptions about the database schema when you upgrade Octopus Server, and the presence (or absence) of indexes may cause your upgrade to fail.
-To enable custom indexes, the upgrade process will automatically remove any "additional indexes", and then provide you with a script to re-add those indexes again.
+The upgrade process will automatically detect any "additional indexes" and then log warnings about the extra indexes.

 If you feel like an index would benefit everyone using Octopus, please contact our [support team](https://octopus.com/support) so we can consider making that index part of the standard database schema.